gilesp1729/LoftyCAD/README.md

 # LoftyCAD
-Simple CAD for 3D printers.
+Simple CAD for 3D printers for Windows.
 It came out of dissatisfactions with SketchUp, and with free 3D CAD programs in general.

 # LoftyCAD goals
 # General